Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 ![](img/Using_SpiraTest_with_MS-TFS_88.png)

-The table lists each of the incident types available in SpiraTeam and provides you with the ability to enter the matching TFS work item type name for each one.
+The table lists each of the incident types available in Spira and provides you with the ability to enter the matching TFS work item type name for each one.
 To make this easier, we recommend that inside the Administration \> Edit Incident Statuses screen you first make all incident types inactive except *Risk, Issue* and *Bug* since only those types make sense to synchronize with TFS.

 #### b) Incident Status